lukegjpotter/cycling-ireland-events-html-parser/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lukegjpotter/cycling-ireland-events-html-scraper/badge.svg?branch=master)](https://coveralls.io/github/lukegjpotter/cycling-ireland-events-html-scraper?branch=master)
 [![Issue Count](https://codeclimate.com/github/lukegjpotter/cycling-ireland-events-html-scraper/badges/issue_count.svg)](https://codeclimate.com/github/lukegjpotter/cycling-ireland-events-html-scraper)

+## Build, Run and Test

+1. To Build and Run the Application, open a Terminal and use:
+`./gradlew build && java -jar build/libs/cycling-ireland-events-html-scraper-*.jar`
+2. To Test that the running Application is functional, open a new Terminal tab and use:
+`curl localhost:8080/start`
+3. To Stop the Application, in the first Terminal, use:
+`ctrl+C`

-### Version 0.1 Features - In Progress
+### Alpha Features - In Progress

-Parse a resource file to get the all information from an individual Cycling Event.
+* Parse a resource file to get the all information from an individual Cycling Event.

-### Version 0.2 Features

-Be able to loop through the file to get all the information from all the Cycling Events into POJOs
+* Be able to loop through the file to get all the information from all the Cycling Events into POJOs

 ### Version 1.0 Features